Notice – This

 of sins would be proclaimed in His name to all the nations, beginning from Jerusalem."
 (Luke 24:46-47)

 If the scriptures say that God does not wish for any to perish but that all should repent, then we make that choice for ourselves.
-If God was the one making the choice for us and if He means what He said (He always means what He says), and He does not wish that anyone would perish but that all would come to repentance, then the Potter (Jesus is the Potter and we are the clay) would cause everyone to repent so that no one would perish.
+If God was the one making the choice for us and if He means what He said (He always means what He says), and He does not wish that anyone would perish but that all would come to repentance, then God would cause everyone to repent so that no one would perish.

 We know that is not the case.
 He allows us to make the choice and His wish is that we will make the right choice.
 Whatever choice we make, however, He will have foreseen us make it.

-When we read how Christ raised Pharaoh up to become an evil ruler who would be destroyed when that old Hebrew salvation story took place we can now understand that Pharaoh had chosen his own destiny.
-God foresaw Pharaoh as one who would choose not to love Him and obey Him and He chose Pharaoh to become a vessel meant for destruction.
+We can now understand how Pharaoh had chosen his own destiny.
+Just as God had foreseen and recorded every day of David’s life before he was born God foresaw Pharaoh as one who would choose not to obey Him and He selected Pharaoh to become a vessel meant for destruction.

 Just as He created earthly stories to teach spiritual truths about the kingdom of heaven when He walked on earth, Christ did the same thing when He brought Pharaoh up and hardened his heart to bring about that old earthly story as a copy for our instruction.
 He created fictional stories when He spoke while in the flesh to teach the same message that He spoke through that old Hebrew true story.